Clinical scientist, histocompatibility and immunogenetics

 - strong IT skills and a knowledge of common computing packages

-- excellent organisational skills and the ability to plan and prioritise work
+- excellent organisational and time management skills and the ability to plan and prioritise work

 - a flexible approach to work